alanrogers/eghop/index.md

       evolutionary histories must be considered when evaluating the effects of introgression."

-1. [Ioannidis et al. 2020][Ioannidis:n] Native American gene flow into Polynesia predating Easter Island settlement.

-    * "Here we analyse genome-wide variation in individuals from islands across Polynesia for signs of Native American admixture, analysing 807 individuals from 17 island populations and 15 Pacific coast Native American groups.
-We find conclusive evidence for prehistoric contact of Polynesian individuals with Native American individuals (around ad 1200) contemporaneous with the settlement of remote Oceania.
-Our analyses suggest strongly that a single contact event occurred in eastern Polynesia, before the settlement of Rapa Nui, between Polynesian individuals and a Native American group most closely related to the indigenous inhabitants of present-day Colombia."

 1. [Betti et al. 2020][betti20:n] Climate shaped how Neolithic farmers and European hunter-gatherers interacted after a major slowdown from 6,100 BCE to 4,500 BCE.